noy2611/React_Assignment3/README.md

 ## Features

+- **Get All Plans:** Retrieve information about all available evacuation plans.

+- **Get Plan by ID:** Access details for a specific plan based on its unique identifier.

 - **Create Evacuation Plans:** Users can add new evacuation plans by providing details such as name, location, and additional information.

 - **View Evacuation Plans:** Retrieve information about all plans or access details for a specific plan based on its unique identifier.